nickboldt/jbosstools-versionwatch/README.md

     # pipe "1" to the console install to accept the license terms and install into ${HOME}/jbdevstudio
     echo 1 | java -jar jboss-devstudio-*installer*.jar -console; echo "Installed to ${HOME}/jbdevstudio"

-Once installed, you'll want to move those installs into whatever folder you set with `-Dvwatch.installationsDir` below.
+NOTE: If you did a headless or by-hand install, move those installs into whatever folder you set with `-Dvwatch.installationsDir` below.

+NOTE: If you used `install.jbds.sh` then the `-INSTALL_FOLDER` parameter should be used to set the folder into which you're installing.
+That folder should be the same as the one you specify with `-Dvwatch.installationsDir` below.

+#### Run versionwatch

 Next, use versionwatch to compare those installs: